 If you have the space and financial resources, a high tunnel or greenhouse can be a game changer, especially for those heat-loving fruits and vegetables like tomatoes, cucumbers, peppers, and melons.

-In fact, since we’ve started growing those heat-loving veggies in our high tunnels we’ve had the most successful harvests ever.
+In fact, since we’ve started growing those heat-loving veggies in our high tunnels, we’ve had the most successful harvests ever.
 I’m still amazed when I look at the difference between the tomatoes in the high tunnel and the tomatoes I am growing in the regular garden.
 There is no comparison.

 Want to check out my vegetable garden?
 Check out my early July garden tour below: